Jasics0/BoosicsBpmn/README.md

 The user interface provides the following functionalities:

 - User Registration: Fill out the registration form with the required information and click "Register" to create a new user account.
-- Email Sending: Log in with your user credentials and access the email sending form.
-Fill in the necessary fields (recipient, subject, content) and click "Send" to send the email.

 ## Contributions